deuex-solutions/bootstrap-nextjs-ts-materialui/README.md

 The application will start at http://localhost:3000 by default.
 The default port can be changed with -p, like so: **npx next dev -p 4000**

+### `npm run test`

+Runs all tests.

+### `npm run test-watch`

+Launches the test runner in the interactive watch mode.
+Watch files for changes and re-run tests related to changed files.

 ### `npm run lint`

 Identifies and reports on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.